sap-contributions/capi-release/docs/releasing-capi.md

   - The `ship-it` pipeline should have created a draft Github release.
   - Paste in the release notes into the relevant sections in the release draft.
   - Add any Highlights to the top of the release notes.
+  - Put dependency bumps in a separate section.
   - Publish the release.
 5. Follow up
   - Tell folks you shipped it.